My 15 Favourite Things to Do in Wrocław, Poland

 1. Hunt for dwarfs

-A really fun way to explore Wrocław is by following the trail of these tiny adorable creatures that occupy the city.
+A really fun way to explore Wrocław is by tracking these tiny adorable creatures that inhabit the city.
 I found it really interesting to learn that this unique tourist attraction started out as an anti-communist initiative!
 Nowadays, there are a few hundred of them scattered all around Wrocław and the number keeps growing.

 A figurine of a sleeping gnome guarding a secret gate in the Old Town area of Wrocław, Poland

-If you want to see as many as possible, you can get a paper map or download an app.
-We just played it by ear, which turned out to be the perfect choice for me.
-I absolutely loved this wave of excitement whenever we turned a corner to spot yet another dwarf!
-You might think it would get repetitive after a while, but I just couldn’t resist stopping by every single one.
+If you want to spot as many as possible, you can grab a paper map or download an app.
+We just winged it, which turned out to be the perfect choice for me.
+I loved the wave of excitement whenever we turned a corner to spot another dwarf!
+You might think it would get repetitive after a while, but I couldn’t resist stopping by every single one.
 I mean, just look at these little cuties…

 A close-up shot of a dwarf figurine holding up a goblet in Wrocław, Poland

-2. Wander around the picturesque Old Town Market Square
+2. Stroll around the picturesque Old Town Market Square

 Although the Market Square may sound like an obvious choice, this list simply wouldn’t be complete without it.
-Wandering around Wrocław’s Old Town is the perfect starting point not only for your gnome hunting journey, but for any trip in general.
-With its cobblestone alleys, charming facades, and vibrant terraced restaurants lining the Main Square, it completely won me over.
+Wandering around Wrocław’s Old Town is the perfect starting point not only for your gnome hunting adventure, but for any trip in general.
+With its cobblestone alleys, charming facades, and vibrant outdoor restaurants lining the Main Square, it completely won me over.

 A girl in a pink dress walking past colourful townhouses in the Old Town Market Square in Wrocław